Addressing education achievement gap must be part of state reform

 Without greater articulation of court-mandated changes, there is a risk of unintended consequences.
 Will this amendment have meaningful impact on social injustice in education?
 It’s time to find that answer.

 — An editorial from the Adams Publishing/ECM Editorial Board.
-Reactions are welcome.
-Send to: editorial.board@apgecm.com.
+The Forest Lake Times is a newspaper of APG-ECM.
+Reactions are welcome at editorial.board@apgecm.com.

 Post a comment as